 Manage a Translated Space

-In this article, you’ll learn how the setup of a translated space differs when it’s managed by Scroll Translations versus Scroll Documents and Translations for Scroll Documents.
+In this article, you’ll learn how the setup of a translated space differs when it’s managed by Scroll Translations versus Scroll Content Manager and Translations for Scroll Content Manager.

-Space Setup with Scroll Translations compared to Scroll Documents
+Space Setup with Scroll Translations compared to Scroll Content Manager

-The table below outlines the differences in space setup between Scroll Translations and Scroll Documents:
+The table below outlines the differences in space setup between Scroll Translations and Scroll Content Manager:

 A Scroll Translations managed space